 Change the default attribute settings only if you are sure that the AD attribute that you choose is supported by your applications.

-To import photos to a different attribute in your Active Directory, you need to click the Settings button on the toolbar.
-A new window will open (Fig. 1.).
+To import photos to a different attribute in your Active Directory, you need to click the Settings button on the toolbar (Fig. 1.).